roma/roma/README.md

 $ romad localhost -p 10002 -d --replication_in_host
 ```

-Refer to [Commands](http://roma-kvs.org/commands.html "Commands") for more detail information about Shell Commands.
+Refer to [Shell Commands](http://roma-kvs.org/commands.html#dist-jump-link-shell_commands) for more detail information about Shell Commands.

 ## Usage
 Like memcached, you can connect to ROMA with telnet.
 Connect to the ROMA process that you ran above.